amitrahman1026/amitrahman1026.github.io/assets/about_me.md

 beauty of it, isn't it?

 ## About Me
 Hello!
 I'm Amit, a Computer Engineering student at the National University of Singapore (NUS).

 Currently, I work as a/an:

-- IoT Software Developer at [Kisi](https://www.getkisi.com/about), a security company.
+- Software Engineer on the IoT team at [Kisi](https://www.getkisi.com/about), a security company.

 Previously, I've had stints as a/an: